 Harrison Hot Springs has always been a center of Sasquatch activity and little wonder as the very word Sasquatch derives from the Sts’ailes word “Sa:sq’ets” meaning ‘wild man’.
 The Sasquatch is sacred to the Sts’ailes and as the symbol of their people it is only fitting that this celebration stick with the name given to this very popular event that last took place in 1938.

-This two-day event will begin at 9:30 am Saturday June 7th with a short procession to Harrison Lake Plaza where a welcoming ceremony will be held at 10:00.
-Each day will feature artisan activity tables, medicine walks and opportunities for intercultural sharing.
+2020: This two-day event will begin at 9:00 am Saturday June 27th with a short procession to Harrison Lake Plaza where a welcoming ceremony will be held at 9:30 am.
+Each day will feature medicine walks (signup required- limited space) and opportunities for intercultural sharing.
 Saturday morning the main event starts as war canoes gather for a friendly competition that will continue with final races on Sunday.
 Of course, no canoe race is complete without a traditional salmon barbeque that will take place Saturday and Sunday afternoon.

 The joint hosts for this event, Sts’ailes First Nations and the Village of Harrison Hot Springs, invite visitors to this unique event that brings two communities together in an opportunity to learn about the traditions of the Sts’ailes people and share cultural experiences.